Kathrin-92/Unsupervised-ML-Trends-in-Science-DLBDSMLUSL01/README.md

 **Key Skills Learned**

-* Textual Data Analysis and Natural Language Processing (NLP): The project involved analyzing and processing textual data from scientific publications, including NLP techniques like TF-IDF and clustering.
+* Textual Data Analysis and NLP: The project involved analyzing and processing textual data from scientific publications, including techniques like TF-IDF and clustering.
-* Machine Learning: Implementing unsupervised learning techniques such as k-Means clustering and Principal Component Analysis (PCA) for topic modeling.
+* Machine Learning: Implementing unsupervised learning techniques such as k-Means clustering and PCA.
 * Data Visualization: Creating visual representations of data using libraries like Matplotlib, Seaborn, and Yellowbrick.
-* Data Cleaning and Preprocessing: Preparing and cleaning data for analysis, including handling missing data and noise.
+* Data Cleaning and Preprocessing: Preparing and cleaning data for analysis, including lemmatization.

 ## Installation